 About Safe Routes to School

 Our goals are to increase public health, improve quality of life, lower air pollution, and eliminate safety barriers to increase the number of children walking and bicycling to school.
-Over 4-decades, school children are living less active lifestyles, childhood obesity has more than tripled, and childhood asthma prevalence is at a all time high.
-Safe Routes to School is a bucket-brigade– by engaging the next generation in active transportation these children are gaining a wealth of healthy behaviors and habits to shape the generous years ahead of them and shape the generations after them.
+Over 4-decades, school children are living less active lifestyles, childhood obesity has more than tripled, and childhood asthma prevalence is at an all time high.
+Safe Routes to School is a bucket-brigade– by engaging the next generation in active transportation, these children are gaining a wealth of healthy behaviors and habits to shape the generous years ahead of them and shape the generations after them.

-Check back often for SRTS events in northeast Florida…
+Check back often for SRTS events in Northeast Florida…

 Schools We Have Worked With